 - Final Fantasy IV: The standard version of Final Fantasy IV originally released for the Super Famicom in Japan.

 - Final Fantasy IV Easy Type: A rebalanced version of the game that is easier than the standard difficulty.
 Certain features and items, such as Cecil's Darkness ability, were also stripped from the game in order to further simplify it.
+Ailment-specific healing items, for example, were combined into a single, all-encompassing, more expensive healing item.
 Although it is believed that this is the version of the game originally released in North America as Final Fantasy II for the SNES, Final Fantasy II and Final Fantasy IV Easy Type have certain differences, such as thematic censorship, different removed abilities, and a completely different version of Zeromus.

 - Final Fantasy IV (Final Fantasy Chronicles release): A PlayStation port released in North America as part of a bundle with the PlayStation port of Chrono Trigger.
 It is a translated version of Hard Type, but as a port it suffers from long loading times not present in the Super Famicom/SNES release.
 There is also some choppiness in scenes that utilize Mode 7 because the PlayStation doesn't support it.